xitop/edzed/docs/sblocks.rst

 .. seealso::

-  See also the :class:`Repeat` block.
+  the :class:`Repeat` block.
 Repeated output actions may increase the robustness of applications.

 Error handling